tipresias/tipresias/README.md

 - To `ssh` into the server, run `./scripts/ssh.sh`.
   - To run a command instead of opening a bash session, you can add a string as an argument.
-- To run the tipping command, run `./scripts/tip.sh`.

 ### A note on architecture